We do not add any preservatives to any of our products, they are all natural.

 Many consumers have a preconceived idea that any kind of cheese they eat will make them fat.
 This idea is far from the truth, especially concerning Gouda cheese.
 Alongside the fact that grass-fed cows produce milk high in beneficiary fats and vitamins, Gouda, especially aged Gouda, has also been shown to have high amounts of Vitamin K2.
 Vitamin K2 helps facilitate the movement of calcium from the arteries to the bones.
 This reduces the risk of acquiring heart disease, as calcification in the arteries is lessened and proper blood flow is allowed.
 Also because the calcium is transported to the bones to make them nice and strong, the risk of developing osteoporosis is also reduced.
 Other studies show that Gouda helps reduce the chance of acquiring diabetes or Alzheimer's disease.
 So if anything, Gouda is quite beneficiary to one's health!

-WHAT IS A2 MILK?
+WHAT IS A2 Only PROTEIN MILK?

-It comes from A2 Cows.
+It comes from cows that have an A2 Protein.
 A2 is from the genetics of the cow's proteins.
 A2 cow's beta casein proteins are all complete amino acid chains; whereas the A1 cows protein chain has 1 incomplete amino acid.
 This broken histidine appears to be linked to causing digestive issues with the beta casein found in milk.
 This has no affect on the meat.
 The A2 cow's milk is a good fit for those people who are having difficulties digesting the proteins in the milk.
 Many of the symptoms that cause indigestion when consuming dairy are not found in A2 cow's milk.
 Our farm has been producing A2 milk since February 2018 and just recently started marketing it, it is going into bottled milk.